Quitting Warcraft forever! (Again!)

 If you look at forums or Google it you’ll notice this affects countless people all over the world, all with different setups.
 Wireless connection are the worst affected, and USB wireless the worst of all.

-Aha, pounce the fanboys and blues (Blizzard support misdirecting you) looking for an excuse, “USB wireless, they you go…”
+Aha, pounce the fanboys and blues (Blizzard support misdirecting you) looking for an excuse, “USB wireless, there you go…”

 There you damned well don’t go.
 On a regular day I can run browsers, EVE online, two copies of Warcraft, paint packages and other apps.
 All with no lag, no dc’s just the odd drop in frame rate (invariably in Dalaran).